r-lib/httr/revdep/problems.md

         extdata  12.8Mb
     ```

+*   checking whether the namespace can be loaded with stated dependencies ...
+NOTE
+    ```
+    Warning: no function found corresponding to methods exports from ‘GEOquery’ for: ‘show’

+    A namespace must be able to be loaded with just the base namespace
+    loaded: otherwise if the namespace gets loaded by a saved object, the session will be unable to start.

+    Probably some imports need to be declared in the NAMESPACE file.
+    ```

 *   checking dependencies in R code ...
 NOTE
     ```
-    'library' or 'require' call to ‘limma’ in package code.
-      Please use :: or requireNamespace() instead.
-      See section 'Suggested packages' in the 'Writing R Extensions' manual.
+    Namespace in Imports field not imported from: ‘httr’ All declared Imports should be used.
-    Package in Depends field not imported from: ‘Biobase’ These packages need to be imported from (in the NAMESPACE file) for when this namespace is loaded but not attached.
+    Package in Depends field not imported from: ‘methods’ These packages need to be imported from (in the NAMESPACE file) for when this namespace is loaded but not attached.
     ```